Analysis | How ZTE Ended Up in Middle of U.S.-China Trade War: QuickTake

 2. How important are U.S. suppliers to ZTE?

 Essential.
-ZTE makes both smartphones that are sold to consumers and communications equipment that goes into networks of telecom operators and corporate customers.
+ZTE makes smartphones that are sold to consumers as well as communications equipment that goes into networks of telecommunications operators and corporate customers.
 To build those products, it needs semiconductors from Qualcomm Inc. and Intel Corp. and optical components from suppliers such as Acacia Communications Inc. In May, ZTE revealed that the “major operating activities” of the company had “ceased.”

 3. Why did Trump intervene on the ban?